 Bulbulay’s episode – mishandling a sensitive topic

-Placards from the Aurat march such as ‘apna khana khud garam karo’, which basically targeted a very serious issue were taken in a humorous and toxic way.
+Placards from the Aurat march such as ‘apna khana khud garam karo’, which basically targeted a very serious issue were taken in a humorous and misleading way.
 The episode ended in an even more disgusting tone in which the same woman fell in love with Mehmood Sahab and started serving him and doing his chores.

-In a country where men murder their wives because the food wasn’t hot enough or over the issue of dowry, where numerous don’t want daughters and think they are an additional burden, where fathers fear the fate of their daughters and where daughters are unsafe, creating such episodes and contents especially by media channels which are watched by masses is utterly irresponsible and inappropriate.
+In a country where men murder their wives because the food wasn’t hot enough or over the issue of dowry, where numerous don’t want daughters and think they are an additional burden, where fathers fear the fate of their daughters and where young girls are unsafe, creating such episodes and contents especially by media channels that are watched by masses is utterly irresponsible and inappropriate.
 Ayesha Omar, who plays the role of Khoobsurat in the serial, is herself a massive advocate of women’s rights, and seeing how she agreed to do such a script is even more disappointing.

 Here’s the problematic episode.
 See it for yourself:

 It’s about time that our media stops handling such sensitive issues in such disgraceful ways.
-Media channels need to realize that they influence many, and they need to take some responsibility; otherwise, such episodes will only add ‘fire to the fuel’ and make the situation worst in the country.
+Media channels need to realize that they influence many, and they need to take some responsibility; otherwise, such episodes will only add ‘fire to the fuel’ and make the situation worsen in the country.

 What are your views on this?
 Share in the comments bar below.